Kei-K23/spinix/README.md

 ### Progress Bars

-You can customize the progress bar's message, width, color, appearance using various methods and etc...:
+You can customize the progress bar's message, width, color, appearance and define a custom callback function that will run once the and progress bar is completed:

 ```go
 func main() {